jennnital/TDMultiFaceTracking/README.md

 > Hardware Acceleration
 > Currently tries to use CUDA if you have openCV dnn CUDA support, will switch to CPU if not found

+OpenCV
+The folder OpenCV uses Cascade classifier from OpenCV in TouchDesigner.
+>The TouchDesigner example uses detected faces and applies blur effect on faces